CANCER IN NIGERIA

-In Nigeria, cancer leads to over 72,000 deaths per annum (30924 for male and 40 647 for female).
-This number is set to increase given that there are 102,000 new cases of cancer every year.
-The estimated incidence for breast cancer is (27%), cervix uteri (14%), liver (12%), prostate (12%) and colorectum (4.1%).
-While estimated mortality for breast cancer is (20%), liver (16%), prostate (13%), cervix uteri (12%) and colorectum (4.4%).
-Breast cancer is now the leading cancer death in Nigeria, while liver cancer is the second and prostate cancer is the third.
+In Nigeria, cancer leads to over 79,542 deaths per annum (32,905 for male and 46,637 for female).
+This number is set to increase given that there are 127,763 new cases of cancer every year.
+The estimated incidence for breast cancer is (25.3%), cervix uteri (10.7%), liver (3.4%), prostate (14.1%) and colorectum (6.4%).
+While estimated mortality for breast cancer is (20.5%), liver (5.3%), prostate (14.4%), cervix uteri (8.9%) and colorectum (7.4%).
+Breast cancer is now the leading cancer death in Nigeria, while prostate cancer is the second and cervix uteri cancer is the third.

 Over 70% of the cancer patients present late stages (III & IV) with few patients having access to the limited treatment facilities.
-More people are diagnosed of cancer at advanced stages because so many people in Nigeria believe that cancer is “white people’s disease”.
+More people are diagnosed with cancer at advanced stages because so many people in Nigeria believe that cancer is “white people’s disease”.
 While some strongly believe that cancer is usually sent to other people by magical power known as “juju” or a demonic attack and others believe that it is a punishment sent to humanity from the Supreme Being.
-Consequently, the women diagnosed with breast cancer would visit traditional healers and faith-based centres, where they believe that they can get cure.
-Some of the women gets incision on the affected breasts, brainwashed never to accept that they are battling with cancer; rather, they should rebuke and employ the “not my portion” exclamation.
-After, the series of visits to different traditional healers, they eventually reverse to the healthcare facility at a very advanced stage where only palliative care can be offered.
+Consequently, the women diagnosed with breast cancer would visit traditional healers and faith-based centres, where they believe that they can get a cure.
+Some of the women get an incision on the affected breasts, brainwashed never to accept that they are battling with cancer; rather, they should rebuke and employ the “not my portion” exclamation.
+After the series of visits to different traditional healers, they eventually reverse to the healthcare facility at a very advanced stage where only palliative care can be offered.

 References